Why Study Critical Theory at K?

 What experiential education opportunities have you participated in?

-I have had the opportunity to be a teaching assistant for the Reading the World English Gardens course, in which I was able to expand my knowledge of the course beyond student-level and make community relations with gardeners in the Kalamazoo area.
+I have had the opportunity to be a teaching assistant for the Reading the World English Gardens course, in which I was able to expand my knowledge of the course beyond the student level and make community relations with gardeners in the Kalamazoo area.

 What are your career aspirations/next steps after K?